thoughtspot/thoughtspot.github.io/_appliance/amazon-linux-2/al2-install-online.md

 {: id="run-ansible"}
 ## Run the Ansible Playbook

-Run the Ansible Playbook from your local machine by entering the following command:
+Run the Ansible Playbook from your local machine or the SSM console by entering the following command:

 ```
 ansible-playbook -i hosts.yaml ts-amzn.yaml